panrg/path-properties/draft-enghardt-panrg-path-properties.md

 # Terminology

 Node:
-: A device that implements a protocol on a specific layer, e.g., the physical layer, the link layer, the network layer, the transport layer, or the application layer.
+: A device that implements a protocol on a specific layer.

 Host:
 : A node that handles packets that are explicitly addressed to itself.